 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Mattress toppers are designed with a single goal in mind; increased comfort.
-But sometimes, if you don’t know the best way to use the mattress topper, its advantages can be reduced.
+But sometimes, its advantages can be reduced if you don’t know the best way to use the mattress topper.

-Read on to find out the many ways a mattress topper can increase your comfort level while sleeping.
+Read on to find out how a mattress topper can increase your comfort level while sleeping.

 Types of Mattress Toppers

 - Latex – Latex mattress toppers are the most durable and sturdy option.
-They are designed to be hypoallergenic, as well as anti-microbial.
+They are designed to be hypoallergenic as well as anti-microbial.
 Latex mattresses are made using synthetic rubber or rubber tree sap.
 It is breathable, cooling, and designed to absorb movement.
-However, they’re quite expensive.
+However, they were quite expensive.

 - Memory Foam – Memory foam mattress toppers are designed to absorb motion on the bed without disturbing the sleeper and contour the body shape to provide customized support.
 However, it tends to overheat a bit.
 The price range is medium to high.

 - Microfiber – Microfiber is a synthetic material designed to provide softness and support.
 Such mattress toppers are not as breathable as other options and are not long-lasting either.
 However, they are very cheap and ideal for a budget choice, as they provide enough support to make it work.
 They are mostly hypoallergenic.

 - Feather and Down – Feather and down mattress toppers are mostly filled with goose down, although it is not always sourced sustainably.
 It is best to check the brand before buying.
 Such toppers provide a traditional feel, though they flatten down quickly and require regular refilling or fluffing.
 They don’t retain heat like memory foam and allow for easy movement.
 These mattresses can be sourced with a low price tag.

 How Can You Use a Mattress Topper